 Even a “minor” crash can leave you feeling stressed out about getting your car fixed and obtaining medical treatment for your injuries.
 If you suffered devastating injuries like traumatic brain injury, spinal cord injuries, or serious fractures in a more serious crash, you may feel completely overwhelmed and not sure what to do first.
 What you don’t want to do is make an inadvertent mistake that could jeopardize your right to the compensation you deserve from the negligent driver.

-Don’t Make These Common Car Crash Victim Mistakes
+Don’t Make These Common Car Accident Victim Mistakes

 As you take steps after your crash, your goal should be to protect your legal rights and obtain the best settlement possible.
 Here are some common mistakes other crash victims have made that you want to avoid: